 (The obvious exception to this laissez-faire approach is passive entertainment and screen time.
 TV and video games might always be “first choice” and need our monitoring.)

-“I don’t want to learn anything in the summer,” was my eldest daughter’s pronouncement at age 7, and she’s stuck to it.
+“I don’t want to learn anything in the summer,” was my eldest daughter’s pronouncement at age 7, and she’s stuck to her definition of that.
 Now 19 and entering her sophomore year at a highly respected university, she’s managed throughout her life to avoid anything she perceived as academic summer enrichment.
 She’s chosen Girl Scout camp, sports and ocean camps, and a Christian choral camp.
 She’s remodeled houses for low-income Native Americans, had a couple of internships, hung out with friends, and worked at the local juice bar, but noooo “learning” for her, or at least nothing that felt like learning.
 Just play and adventures.

 I see summer as one long extracurricular activity, and my belief about all extracurricular activities is that they belong solely to the person engaging in them.
 Many have asked me how the RIE approach translates to parenting older children.
 My answer is to trust kids to choose.
 This is the way older children continue to benefit from self-directed play and is essential for encouraging and nurturing intrinsic motivation.

 Why wouldn’t we trust our children to know what they need to do to balance the brain work that is required of them during the school year?
 Only our children can know this.
 Just like when they were babies, our kids intuitively know what areas of “self” they need to develop.
 Our validation of these choices is immensely empowering.